 The institution reviews and monitors its teaching-learning process, structures & methodologies of operations and learning outcomes at periodic intervals through IQAC set up as per norms and records the incremental improvement in various activities.

-1. Academic review through periodical meetings:

-The IQAC holds regular meetings periodically with the Heads of the Departments under the chairmanship of the Principal to review the progress of academic activities.

-• IQAC monitors the integration of innovative teaching-learning pedagogical methods and focussed on blended mode of teaching.

-- An in-house designed LMS is being used. - From 2020-2021 onwards IQAC has promoted the implementation of the RBT (Revised Blooms Taxonomy). - clearly defined Programme outcomes, Programme specific outcomes and course outcomes. - special trainings to design lesson plans and use various and innovative pedagogies. - Attainment of program outcomes and course outcomes are evaluated by the institution through Outcome Based Education (OBE). - Additionally, Question Papers for SEE are prepared and assessed as per Revised Bloom's Technology.
+1. Academic review through periodical meetings: The IQAC holds regular meetings periodically with the Heads of the Departments under the chairmanship of the Principal to review the progress of academic activities.
+IQAC monitors the integration of innovative teaching-learning pedagogical methods and focussed on blended mode of teaching.An in-house designed LMS is being used.
+From 2020-2021 onwards IQAC has promoted the implementation of the RBT (Revised Blooms Taxonomy). clearly defined Programme outcomes, Programme specific outcomes and course outcomes. special trainings to design lesson plans and use various and innovative pedagogies.
+Attainment of program outcomes and course outcomes are evaluated by the institution through Outcome Based Education (OBE).
+Additionally, Question Papers for SEE are prepared and assessed as per Revised Bloom's Technology.
 Components of Assessment: Both, the Formative and Summative Assessment methods with internal (25%) and external (75%) weightage components in Theory as well as Practicum has been considered.

-File Description Documents

-Upload any additional information View File

-Paste link for additional information Nil

-6.5.3 - Quality assurance initiatives of the institution include Regular meeting of the IQAC Feedback collected, analysed and used for improvement of the institution Collaborative quality initiatives with other institution(s) Participation in NIRF Any other quality audit recognized by state, national or international agencies (such as ISO Certification) A. Any 4 or all of the above
+File Description Documents Upload any additional information No File Uploaded Paste link for additional information Nil 6.5.3 - Quality assurance initia institution include Regular me IQAC Feedback collected, and used for improvement of the in Collaborative quality initiative institution(s) Participation in 1 eeting of the alysed and nstitution es with other other quality audit recognized by state, national or international agencies (such as ISO Certification)

-File Description Documents Paste the web link of annual reports of the Institution Nil Upload e-copies of accreditations and certification View File Upload details of quality assurance initiatives of the institution View File Upload any additional information View File
+File Description Documents Paste the web link of annual reports of the Institution Nil Upload e-copies of accreditations and certification No File Uploaded Upload details of quality assurance initiatives of the institution View File Upload any additional information No File Uploaded